JedWatson/happiness/README.md

 ## Badge

 Use this in one of your projects?
-Include one of these badges in your readme to let people know that your code is using the standard style.
+Include one of these badges in your readme to let people know that your code is using the happiness style.

 [![js-happiness-style](https://cdn.rawgit.com/JedWatson/happiness/master/badge.svg)](https://github.com/JedWatson/happiness)